Jonathan of the Bears

 Jonathan of the Bears (Jonathan degli orsi) is a 1995 spaghetti Western film directed by Enzo G. Castellari.
 It was coproduced and filmed in Russia, where it was released as Месть - белого индейца (Revenge of the White Indian).

 Plot

 Young Jonathan Kowalski hides in a cave when a bunch of criminals kills his family.
 Hereby he meets a little bear.
 The two orphans live together until Jonathan gets picked up by a friendly tribe of Indians.
-Being raised as the chief's stepson he's respected and takes a squaw named Shaya.
+Being raised as the chief's stepson he's respected and takes a wife named Shaya.
 When he thinks he's got it all, the tycoon Fred Goodwin finds oil in the soil of his tribe.
 Still haunted by not having been able to rescue his original family Jonathan decides to protect his clan against Fred Goodwin and his mercenaries.
 His enemies finally capture and crucify him.
 Jonathan is soon rescued by the son of African slaves.